 As business models are continuously adapting, it is the role of the CFO to adapt their plan to finance the evolution and be very dynamic during growth.
 A report by KPMG revealed that one out of three CEOs say experience with transformation is one of the most important attributes for a CFO.

 Accounts payable (AP) and accounts receivable (AR) processes are two areas that have been able to evolve due to digitalization.
-Ardent Partners have revealed the average cost of manually processing an invoice can be as high as $14.38, versus $2.52 for best-in-class automated invoice processing.
+A recent report revealed the average cost of manually processing an invoice can be as high as $14.38, versus $2.52 for best-in-class automated invoice processing.

 Aside from the financial savings, digitalizing AP and AR processes will increase productivity, save the time of business approvers/senior management, reduce duplicate payments, and earn early payment discounts.